What are QR codes and why should you be using them?

 Yes they can!
 That said, it is important to understand that using QR codes is just like putting a URL on something.
 Whether or not it proves successful in attracting new customers depends on where it’s placed and where it leads to.

 The primary role of QR codes for marketing is to connect the offline(print) world to the online.
-Use QR code in print magazines, leaflets, billboards and other places it’s appropriate to put your link, but make sure it’s easy for people to scan it.
+Use QR codes on flyers, print magazines, leaflets, billboards, and other places it’s appropriate to put your link, but make sure it’s easy for people to scan it.

 Remember people have no idea what URL is encoded in your QR image, so let them know!
 Nothing’s worse than including a QR code but not letting people know what to expect by actually scanning the code.
 Put a message next to your QR code and make it specific: “Sign up for the contest”, “Get the coupon” are good calls-to-action.